mfourier/ufc-predictor/README.md

 We thank [shortlikeafox](https://github.com/shortlikeafox/ultimate_ufc_dataset) for their excellent work compiling the UFC dataset used as the foundation of this project.
 Their contribution made it possible to train and evaluate predictive models on historical fight outcomes.

 ---

+### Disclaimer

+This project is an independent work for academic and research purposes.
+It is not affiliated with, endorsed by, or sponsored by UFC, Zuffa LLC, or any related entity.
+All trademarks and fight data belong to their respective owners.